terrancelaw/MAQUI/README.md

 ## Exploring Your Own Data

-MAQUI assumes each event to have multiple attributes.
-Attributes associated with an event are called event attributes.
+MAQUI assumes that each event has multiple attributes.
+Attributes associated with an event are called ***event attributes***.
 MAQUI further assumes each event sequence to have multiple attributes.
-These attributes associated with an event sequence are called record attributes.
+These attributes associated with an event sequence are called ***record attributes***.

 For example, a patient (male, 38 year old) may went through this series of events in his visit to an emergency department: *Arrival*, *Triage Start*, *Triage End*, *Exit*.
 The event attribute for the first event is ***Event=Arrival***.
 The record attributes are ***Gender=Male***, and ***Age=38***.